guizoxxv/laravel-json-lang/README.md

 # Laravel JSON Lang

-This package exports Laravel PHP translation files as JSON.
+A package to export Laravel PHP translation files as JSON.

 ## How it works